richpaulyim/CatchEmAll/README.md

 # CatchEmAll: Data Science of Pokemon

-This is supposed to a fun little data science project BIOS 611 at UNC-CH.
+This is supposed to a fun little data science project for BIOS 611 at UNC-CH.

 ## Overview

 This pokedex data on many base form pokemon (e.g., excluding mega evolutions).

 This project accomplishes three things:
-1. Supervised learning - Are you as strong as you look?
+1. **Supervised learning** - Are you as strong as you look?
 Regression analysis will be done modeling the pokemon stats by appearance only.
-2. Unsupervised learning - How are different pokemon related to each other on some lower dimensional manifold?
+2. **Unsupervised learning** - How are different pokemon related to each other on some lower dimensional manifold?
 We will use pokemon pokedex text entries, and pokemon stats to perform clustering.
-3. Pokemon recommendation - What other pokemon might you like?
+3. **Pokemon recommendation** - What other pokemon might you like?
 Based on one pokemon, there will be a recommendation system to suggest new pokemon weighed by appearance, text entry descriptions, and base stats.

 ## Data